roblevay/MDP080/4_Functions.md

 ### Scalar functions

+Transact-SQL provides a large number of functions that you can use to extract additional information from your data.
+Most of these functions are scalar functions that return a single value based on one or more input parameters, often a data field.

+> **Tip**: We don't have enough time in this exercise to explore every function available in Transact-SQL.
+To learn more about the functions covered in this exercise, and more, view the Transact-SQL documentation.

 Open a query editor for your AdventureWorks database, and create a new query.

+In the query editor, enter the following code:

 ```sql
 SELECT YEAR(SellStartDate) AS SellStartYear, ProductID, Name
 FROM SalesLT.Product
 ORDER BY SellStartYear;
 ```

+Run the query, and after a few seconds, review the results, noting that the `YEAR` function has retrieved the year from the `SellStartDate` field.

+Modify the query as follows to use some additional scalar functions that operate on datetime values:

 ```sql
 SELECT YEAR(SellStartDate) AS SellStartYear,